turbot/steampipe-mcp/README.md

 - **plugin_show**
   - Get details for a specific Steampipe plugin installation
   - Input: `name` (string): Name of the plugin to show details for

+### Prompts

+- **best_practices**
+  - Best practices for working with Steampipe data
+  - Provides detailed guidance on:
+    - Response style and formatting conventions
+    - Using CTEs (WITH clauses) vs joins
+    - SQL syntax and style conventions
+    - Column selection and optimization
+    - Schema exploration and understanding
+    - Query structure and organization
+    - Performance considerations and caching
+    - Error handling and troubleshooting

 ### Resources